 About

-During the PhD program, I spent several years in Berlin as a research fellow with the Institutions and Political Inequality group in the Political Economy of Development cluster at the WZB Berlin Social Science Center (Wissenschaftszentrum Berlin für Sozialforschung).
+During the PhD program, I spent several years in Berlin as a research fellow with the Institutions and Political Inequality group in the Political Economy of Development cluster at the WZB Berlin Social Science Center.
 Prior to the PhD, I completed a Master of International Affairs degree at the School of Global Policy and Strategy at UC San Diego, with emphases in international security and Latin American politics.
 I also hold a B.A. in international relations, as well as a B.S. and M.A. in political science.

-At UC San Diego, I teach a variety of courses ranging from introductory surveys of American politics, comparative politics, and research methods, to upper division undergraduate courses in African politics, civil war, and development.
+I currently serve as a lecturer in the Department of Political Science at San Diego State University, where I teach a variety of courses in comparative and global politics, American politics, and African politics.
+Previously, I served as an instructor of political science and international affairs at UC San Diego, where I taught courses ranging from introductory surveys of American politics, comparative politics, and research methods (applied statistics and GIS / geospatial statistics), to upper division undergraduate courses in African politics, civil war, and development, and graduate-level courses in international security and social science research methods.
 You can find my most recent syllabi, along with my teaching statement, under the teaching tab above.